Home > Clinics > Prostate Clinic > Prostate Cancer Screening and Investigations

 2. Prostate Biopsy

-A prostate biopsy involves taking small samples of prostate tissue for histological examination to confirm the presence of cancer.
+A prostate biopsy involves taking small samples of tissue from the prostate gland for histological examination to confirm the presence of prostate cancer cells.

 Types of Biopsy Procedures: